 27. See the Amazing Salt Cathedral

-Did you know that there’s an underground Roman Catholic church in Colombia?!
+Did you know that there’s an underground Roman Catholic church in Colombia?
 Neither did we.
 Located outside of Bogotá, 200 meters underground in the tunnels of a salt mine is this church, which is a popular tourist destination and pilgrimage site.
 Click here to learn more and to book your tour to this impressive site.

 28. Hike 740 Steps up Piedra Peñol